pablop16n/web-docs-scorer/README.md

 Using these random samples of 10.000 documents, we selected the 50% best scored documents to extract their ratios for punctuation, singular characters and numbers.
 The medians of ratios, that we will need for each subscore, were computed with `src/docscorer/configurations/language_adaption/extract_ratios.py` and then stored in `src/docscorer/configurations/language_adaption/medians_language.csv`.
 Finally, these medians are used in the configuration script (`/src/docscorer/configuration.py`) in order to adapt ratios to every language.

 Applying the Spanish ratio-score equivalences to other languages, which can be highly different, produces innacurate _WDS_scores_.
-The histograms below show an example in Korean, where documents that look good got penalized.
+The histograms below show an example in Korean, where documents that look good (those grouped between 3 and 15) got penalized.
 The samples in the pictures are processed with the same ratio-score equivalences that we showed in the table of [_punctuation_score_](#punctuation_score):

 ![alt text](example/spanish.png)
 ![alt text](example/korean_non_adapted.png)